Read on to find out how to manage access to Shared Spaces in LockFiles.

 Give a temporary access right

-To give a user a time-limited access right to a Shared Space or a sub-category, select it and check the « Expiry date » button.
+To give a user a time-limited access right to a Shared Space or a sub-folder, select it and check the « Expiration date » button.

 By default, the date specified will be D+30, but you can change it and specify the date you want.

-A user who has time-limited access rights to a Shared Space or a sub-category will have the symbol next to his name.
+A user who has time-limited access rights to a Shared Space or a sub-folder will have the symbol next to his name.

-After the specified date, the user will no longer have access to the Shared Space or category in question.
+After the specified date, the user will no longer have access to the Shared Space or folder in question.

 Remove access rights to a user or a users group